 Dr. Dang’s workflow can be replicated in any discipline that has access to DICOM files and has a need for 3D visualization.
 The workflow can be used for patient education, simulation, 3D visualization, as well as provide cost savings opportunities.

 Stay tuned, as there is much more to come from Dr. Dang!

 UCSF Global Health Research

 Dr. Weinstein designed and manufactured a wearable proximity sensor in the Makers Lab used to improve research into household air pollution from solid fuels.
 The wearable is a $35 device, made up of a combination of the LightBlue Bean and a 3D printed case.
 The purpose of Dr. Weinstein’s device is to track the location of a study participant at any given time.
 This allows Dr. Weintstein and fellow researchers to have a clearer understanding of what source of air pollution correlates with personal exposure from the data set.

 Early on, Dr. Weintstein identified the value of a low-cost sensor and proximity-reporting device that can be implemented as a wearable to reduce impediment and discomfort for the study participant.
 He continues to improve the device, test new materials, and looks forward to using it for his research later this year.

-Students from all across UCSF come to the Makers Lab for a number of reasons: to relax, brainstorm, collaborate with students from other professional schools, unleash their natural creativity, as well as discuss clinical and educational problems from multiple perspectives.
+Students from all across UCSF come to the Makers Lab to relax, brainstorm, collaborate with students from other professional schools, unleash their natural creativity, as well as discuss clinical and educational problems from multiple perspectives.